-Professor......R.
-A. MacKay.
+Professor R. A. MacKay.
 Special Lecturer L. Richter.

-1. Government of the British Commonwealth .-- M., W. and F. at 3.30 p. m.
+1. Government of the British Commonwealth.-M., W. and F. at 3.30 p. m.

 Books Recommended: No text will be prescribed but readings will be assigned from time to time from the following: Ogg: English Government and Politics.
 Dicey: Law of the Constitution.
-Jennings: The Law and the Constitution.
-Cabinet Government.
-Keith: The Governments of the British Empire; Introduction to Constitutional Law.
+Marriott: Mechanism of the British Empire; Dominion Home Rule in Pra-tice; Introduction to Constitutional Law: Speeches and Documents on the British Dominions, 1918-1931.
+Hall: British Commonwealth of Nations.
 Kennedy: Constitution of Canada.
-Wheare: The Statute of Westminster.
-Hancock: Survey of British Commonwealth Affairs; Problems of Nationality.
-Dawson: The Development of Dominion Status, 1000-1026 1900-1936.
+Wheare; The Statute of Westminster.
+Elliott: The New British Empire.

-2. International Relations and Problems.-(1938-39).
-M..
-W. and F. at 12 m.
+2. International Relations and Problems.-(1937-38).
+M., and F. at 12 m.